siddharthtiwari-03/UnSQL/readme2.md

 > **Please note:**
 > 1. Constructor requires `connection` or connection `pool` as parameter
 > 2. `rollback` and `commit` accept an optional boolean parameter, to close `session` (when `true`) at this point
+> 3. When trying to combine Session Manager with `rawQuery`, it will not work with `methodType: 'exec'` is set in `dialect: 'sqlite'` or when executing multiple SQL statements in single query

 ## 6. Examples